telerik/fiddler-everywhere-docs/user-guide/settings/https.md

 # HTTPS Menu

-After the initial startup, the Fiddler Everywhere application could only capture non-secure traffic (HTTP) while SSL traffic is not captured.
-To enable capturing and decrypting HTTPS traffic, you will need to explicitly install a root trust certificate via the __HTTPS__ sub-menu in __Settings__.
+After the initial startup, the Fiddler Everywhere application captures only non-secure traffic (HTTP).
+SSL encrypted traffic isn't captured by default.
+To enable capturing and decrypting HTTPS traffic, you need to install the Fiddler root certificate via the __HTTPS__ sub-menu under __Settings__.

 ![default https settings](../../images/settings/settings-https.png)

 ## Trust root certificate

 The **Trust root certificate** button installs and trusts the Fiddler root certificate.
-The option is available on macOS and Windows - on Linux OS you will have to manually export and trust the root certificate.
+The option is available only on macOS and Windows.
+On Linux, you have to manually export and trust the root certificate.
+After you install the certificate, you are ready to [enable the capturing of HTTPS traffic](#capture-https-traffic).

 ## Capture HTTPS traffic

 The **Capture HTTPS traffic** option defines if Fiddler Everywhere should capture HTTPS traffic or skip it.
 By default, this option is disabled.
-First, you need to confirm whether the root certificate is trusted to enable the HTTPS traffic capturing.
-If it is trusted, you can enable the capture option.
+Before you enable the capturing of HTTPS traffic, you must [trust the Fiddler root certificate](#trust-root-certificate).

 ## Ignore server certificate Errors (unsafe)

-The **Ignore server certificate errors** controls whether Fiddler will warn you if an HTTPS server has presented a certificate that did not validate.
+The **Ignore server certificate errors** button controls whether Fiddler warns you if an HTTPS server presents a certificate that cannot be validated.
 You should not check this box when surfing the Internet due to the spoofing security threat.

->tip A typical case example would be certificate validation error on macOS while trying to access *.icloud.com domains.
+>tip A typical use case for the **Ignore server certificate errors** option would be certificate validation errors on macOS while trying to access *.icloud.com domains.
 Use the option to ignore the validation error and continue the debugging process.

 ## Advanced Settings

-The **Advanced Settings** drop-down provides several options to operate with the root Fiddler certificate.
-Use the buttons to trigger actions as described below.
+The **Advanced Settings** drop-down provides several additional options related to the Fiddler root certificate.

 ![ Advanced Settings](../../images/settings/settings-https-advanced.png)

 ### Export root certificate

-Expand __Advanced Settings__ drop-down to show the __Export Root Certificate__ button.
-Click the button to export Fiddler the root certificate to the _Desktop_ folder for manual import and trusting of the Fiddler Everywhere certificate.
-The exported file will be named **FiddlerRootCertificate.crt**
+Expand the __Advanced Settings__ drop-down to show the __Export Root Certificate__ button.
+Click the button to export the Fiddler root certificate to the _Desktop_ folder.
+Then you can manually import and trust the Fiddler Everywhere certificate.
+The name of the exported file is **FiddlerRootCertificate.crt**.

 >tip Some operating systems might not have a folder named _Desktop_.
-In such cases, you will need to create this folder to export the certificate manually successfully.
+In such cases, you need to create this folder to export the certificate successfully.

 ### Reset root certificate

-Expand __Advanced Settings__ drop-down to show the __Reset root certificate__ button.
-The action will remove the currently trusted root certificate, generates a new one, and trust it.
-Several OS prompts will be shown that you will have to accept.
+Expand the __Advanced Settings__ drop-down to show the __Reset root certificate__ button.
+Click the button to remove the currently trusted root certificate, generate a new one, and trust it.
+Several OS prompts will be shown, and you have to accept all of them.

 ### Remove root certificate

-Expand __Advanced Settings__ drop-down to show the __Remove Root Certificate__ button.
-The action will remove the currently trusted root certificate from the OS certificate store.
-As a result, this will disable the capturing of HTTPS traffic.
+Expand the __Advanced Settings__ drop-down to show the __Remove Root Certificate__ button.
+Click the button to remove the currently trusted root certificate from the OS certificate store.
+As a result, the capturing of HTTPS traffic will be disabled.

 ## Additional Resources